troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/models/README.md

     optimizer="Adam",
     device="cpu"
 )
-Ultralytics then saves the trained weights automatically into:
+Ultralytics keeps the model parameters spontaneously into:

-Code
 runs/detect/train*/weights/
-These files are manually copied into the models/ folder in GitHub for version control and reproducibility.
+The files are physically duplicated into the models folder in GitHub for source control and duplicability.

-Usage
+# Usage:
-To run inference using the trained model:
+To run the prediction by applying the trained model use this code:

-python
 from ultralytics import YOLO

 model = YOLO("models/best.pt")